It’s about the people

 When our team tells us what they really enjoy about the job, the first thing they talk about is the passengers.
 The best bus drivers are not just outstanding drivers – they are great at customer service too.
 A cheery welcome goes a long way towards brightening a passenger’s day – and the thanks you often receive will brighten yours.
 If you drive regularly on the same route, you’ll start to get to know your regulars – and what they’re up to – you’re a real part of the community.

-The second thing our drivers say about their jobs is their pride – making sure that passengers are safe and comfortable on London’s busy roads is a significant responsibility.
+The second thing our drivers say about their jobs is their pride – making sure that passengers are safe and comfortable on our roads is a significant responsibility.
 As a bus driver, you’re a professional, trained to a really high standard – with a big focus on operating vehicles safely.
-You’re also supported by the control room (called iBus) who providing you with help and information throughout the day.
+You’re also supported by the Operations Team who are available to provide you with help and information throughout the day.
 They’ll help you keep on time and guide you through things like short notice diversions.
 It’s a bit like the pit team in Formula 1.

 Shift working on a rota

 There are some practical considerations you’ll need to be prepared for.
-Driving a red bus involves shift work – it’s a 24 hour, seven-days a week operation.
-At HCT Group, the shifts are divided into three main rotas – earlies, middles and lates covering from about 4am to 1am the next day.
-We try to make sure people get the rota that suits them best, but because lots of people like earlies, you can’t always get to pick and choose.
-We also have night bus routes, ideal for night owls.
+Driving a bus involves shift work – it can be a 24 hour, seven-days a week operation.
+Shifts are divided into rotas which cover the span of each particular service we operate.
+We try to make sure people get the rota that suits them best, but because lots of people like earlies, you can’t always get to pick and choose but we are committed to offering you hours that suit where available.

 You can also expect to work on Saturdays and/or Sundays reasonably often – your weekend sometimes might be on a Tuesday and Wednesday.
 Whilst this can take some getting used to, most of our drivers come to like it – their rest days are often really peaceful as they avoid weekend crowds.

-If, for any reason, shift work isn’t for you, there are still opportunities available as an SEN Driver – driving kids with Special Educational Needs to school and back during term time.
-It’s a really rewarding role – you can find details here.
+If, for any reason, shift work isn’t for you, some of our operations have opportunities available as School Service Drivers – driving kids to school and back during term time.
+It’s a really rewarding role.

 Keep on learning